SUNY Downstate Health Sciences University

 Welcome to Downstate Psychiatry!
 In the last decade, we have witnessed unprecedented breakthroughs in our understanding of the biological basis of a number of psychiatric illnesses.
 Indeed, this has made some of humanity's most devastating illnesses less mysterious.
 It offers the hope of revolutionizing our healthcare delivery systems to more empirically and effectively diagnose and treat them.
 It is therefore a very exciting time to begin a career in psychiatry, as our field rapidly develops the kind of scientific basis previously seen only in other areas of medicine.

 We are a dynamic and multifaceted department aiming to provide the best in clinical care as well as education and training, while striving to be at the forefront of scientific advancement in our field.
 Downstate is one of the largest academic psychiatry departments in the country, encompassing several clinical sites in addition to our home at University Hospital of Brooklyn.
-Our affiliates include King's County Hospital, Kingsboro Psychiatric Center, Kingsbrook Jewish Medical Center, Coney Island Hospital, and the Brooklyn Veterans Affairs Medical Center.
+Our affiliates include Kings County Hospital Center, Kingsboro Psychiatric Center, Lenox Hill Hospital, Coney Island Hospital, and the Brooklyn Veterans Affairs Medical Center.
 These sites belong to a number of different healthcare systems including state, federal, municipal, and private.
 Such variety provides exposure for our trainees to a wide range of clinical, socioeconomic, cultural, and demographic groups, preparing them to confidently and competently approach any clinical situation they might encounter in the course of their careers.
 We are physically located in a vibrant, ethnically diverse community.
 Its diversity is mirrored in Downstate's clinical faculty, both in our department as well as the campus at large.
 This inevitably enriches the training experience by facilitating the development of cultural sensitivity and awareness, which are critical to practicing medicine effectively and empathically.

 Students, residents, and fellows are trained in the most advanced treatment modalities available to individuals at both ends of the lifespan and all points in between.
 Our Child and Adolescent, and Geriatrics fellowships are both great strengths of the department.
 We have a large General Adult Residency Program, in which 48 residents rotate between outpatient and inpatient sites.
 They receive supervision from clinicians with deep expertise in fields ranging from all major schools of psychotherapy to the most contemporary psychopharmacological approaches.
 This rigorous, well-rounded, and wide-ranging training experience has led our residents to be accepted into some of the country's most prestigious fellowship programs.